CooperStansbury/EDA_r_ece579/README.md

 rmarkdown::render_site()
 ```

 - Push your changes.
-Note: [`_site.yml`](_.site.yml) is responsible for the configuration the website.
+Note: [`_site.yml`](_site.yml) is responsible for the configuration the website.
+Just pushing a notebook is not enough for the page to render to GitHub pages.
 I know it's named wrong, long story...